Frequently Asked Questions

 41. DO YOU INVEST FOR INCOME OR FOR GROWTH?

-First and foremost, we invest for total appreciation; this includes both income AND growth.
+We invest for total appreciation; this includes both income AND growth.
 A 10% income return and a 10% growth return is still a 10% return.
-We will shift between income and growth depending on a client’s goals, risk tolerance, income objectives, and tax situation.
+We will shift between income and growth depending on our client’s goals, risk tolerance, income objectives, and tax situation.

-42. DO YOU MEET WITH CLIENTS IN THEIR HOME OR DO YOU PREFER THEY COME TO PACIFICA’S OFFICE?
+42. DO YOU MEET WITH CLIENTS IN THEIR HOME OR DO YOU PREFER THEY COME TO YOUR OFFICE?

-It’s best if clients come to our offices.
-We have access to our internal network, forms, client documents, and specialized financial programs that make the meeting more productive for everyone.
+It is best if clients come to our offices.
+We have access to our internal network, the forms that may need signatures, client documents, and specialized financial programs that make the meeting more productive for everyone.

 43. HOW DO YOUR FEES COMPARE WITH THE FEES CHARGED BY OTHER FIRMS?